Obituary: Eugene Roy Kulis 1944 - 2020

 Gene was preceded in death by his parents, Teddy and Caroline.
 He is survived by his children, Michelle (Pete) Wilber, Peter (Joy) Kulis, Danica (Guillermo) Briseno, Jamie Havens and Andrew Kulis.
 He has 12 grandchildren, USMC Sgt Corey Eugene Kulis, Julia Harp, Mary Katherine Jackson-Lampros, Joanna Schoen, Anthony Harp, Zachary Kulis, Jayden Earl, Jase Briseno, Jaylynn Briseno, Jacob Kulis, JD Havens and Christopher Kulis and 2 great-grandchildren, Brandt and Waylyn.

 We will miss everything about Eugene “Gene” Roy Kulis; AKA Dad, Daddy, Daddio, Grandpa, GG Pa, Friend, Father, Leader, Supporter.
 We will remember the laughter he would bring as he walked into the room, remember the way our hands felt when he was holding them, remember the warm embrace.
 He is no longer “in the dark” as he would always say, but fully enlightening our lives as our journey continues.

-Services will be held later in March.
-Date will be announced.
+Services will be held at Westcott Funeral Home in Cottonwood on Wednesday, March 18, 2020 at 3:00 p.m..
 An online guestbook is available to sign at www.westcottfuneralhome.com.